Prompt Stealing Attacks Against Text-to-Image Generation Models: Preliminary Analysis

 Next, we investigate the semantic relations among modifiers of different categories.
 Diffusion-based text-to-image generation models like Stable Diffusion rely on CLIP~\cite{RKHRGASAMCKS21} to obtain text embeddings of prompts.
 We thereby utilize CLIP's text encoder to obtain modifiers' embeddings and visualize them via a T-SNE~\cite{MH08} plot (see \autoref{figure:modifier_tsne}).
 For each category, we consider the top 20 modifiers with respect to their appearance times.
 We find that the modifiers in the artist category are tightly grouped and distant from others.
-Meanwhile, the rest four categories are relatively mixed.
-The artist category being different from the others again shows the importance of the artist modifiers in the image generation process.
+Meanwhile, the other four categories are relatively mixed.
+This again shows the importance of the artist modifiers in the image generation process.
 Meanwhile, it is expected that other categories are close to each other.
 For instance, movement modifiers are often accompanied by medium modifiers.
 This has also been uncovered in a previous qualitative study~\cite{LC22} and recommended by DALL$\cdot$E~2 prompt book~\cite{Dalle2PromptBook}.

-\mypara{Takeaways} To summarize, we have established the first prompt-image dataset \dataset.
+\mypara{Takeaways} To summarize, we have established a prompt-image dataset \dataset that can closely reflect people’s real-world usage of Stable Diffusion.
 Our data analysis reveals that besides its subject, a prompt's modifiers also play an essential role in determining its generated image's outlook.
 This suggests a successful prompt stealing attack should consider both the subject and modifiers of a prompt.
 Moreover, we attribute prompt modifiers into five different categories and discover that the artist modifiers heavily influence generated images' styles and details.